 National Press Club

-Join us for a National Symposium on Early Childhood Education, co-convened by ETS, Sesame Workshop® and the Children’s Defense Fund (CDF).
-This symposium focuses on preschool age 4 and kindergarten and will explore early learning standards, kindergarten readiness, and the role of technology in early learning.
+A National Symposium on Early Childhood Education, co-convened by ETS, Sesame Workshop® and the Children’s Defense Fund (CDF) was held on Friday, September 18, 2015.
+The symposium focused on preschool age 4 and kindergarten and explored early learning standards, kindergarten readiness and the role of technology in early learning.

 September 20, 2014

 For the past half-century, postsecondary education has grown steadily in value.
 People who attain postsecondary education and degrees increase their likelihood of also achieving higher lifetime earnings and a higher quality of life.